djccarew/watson-assistant-lab/README.md

 6. This will load the imported workspace into your instance of Assistant.
 Take a look at the Intents, Entities and Dialog of the imported bot.
 In the Dialog tab pay particluar attention to how the top level intents are handled.

 7. Extend the imported workspace by adding your own functionality.
+Here are a couple of suggestions:

+  - Generate a sell order for one of the user's holdings if the price  drops below a certian specified threshold

+  - Generate a buy  order for a specified stock if the P/E ratio falls  below a certain specified threshold

-Plan out the intent(s), any required entities and the conversation flow prior to implementing.
+8. After choosing one the scenarios above (or coming up with your own scenario),  plan out the intent(s), any required entities,  and the conversation flow prior to implementing.
 Once you're ready to implement you'll have to do the following:

-  - Createintent(s) and provide at least 5 examples
+  - Create intent(s) and provide at least 5 examples

-  - Create any required entities (freel free to reuse the existing ones too)
+  - Create any required entities (feel free to reuse the existing ones too)

   - Add a top level node(s) triggered by your new intent(s)